-Justin and Olga (black lab) from Canadian Border Services joined us at our Dog Days of Summer camp.
+Justin from Canadian Border Services brought Olga, a black lab, to OMHS'v Dog Days of Summer Camp.
 Olga is a food, plant and animal specialist which means that she can detect these odours when they are present.
 Olga is taught to search and alert to these odours.